 Mary Elizabeth McComas Piano Scholarship

-The Mary Elizabeth McComas Scholarship is provided to enable graduate students, specialising in piano, to undertake overseas studies at one of the major piano-teaching academies or universities in Europe.
+The Mary Elizabeth McComas Scholarship is provided to enable graduate students, specialising in piano, to undertake overseas poststudies at one of the major piano-teaching academies or universities overseas.
+A preference is given towards European institutions, however, any institution outside of Australia is permitted.
 This scholarship is open to all piano graduates from BMus or equivalent courses provided at Australian Universities.

 Open and closing dates

-Applications are now open and will close 11:59pm Monday 14th May.
-Applicants can expect to receive an outcome by the end of May.
+Applications are now closed and will reopen semester 1 2019.
+Applicants can expect to receive an outcome by mid June.

 Criteria and eligibility